Pie Crust with Yogurt: Worthy of Your Favorite Pie Filling

 - Place a 9-inch pie plate upside down on the dough and flip the dough into your pie pan using a pastry cloth to hold on as you invert dough.

-- Peel pastry cloth off the dough and carefully fit dough inside pan being careful not to stretch it.
-If dough sticks to cloth, use a knife to carefully loosen it and lightly dab with flour to repair.
+- Peel the pastry cloth off the dough and carefully fit the dough inside the pan being careful not to stretch it.
+If dough sticks to the cloth, use a knife to loosen it carefully and lightly dab it with flour to repair.

 - Trim crust about a half-inch past the rim of your pie plate.
 Turn under any excess dough, so it is even with the side of the plate.
 Form decorative edge as desired.
 (If the dough seems too soft to work with, refrigerate until firm.)

 - Place the shaped pie crust back into the refrigerator until ready to bake.
 It should be well-chilled (not frozen) when it goes into the oven.

 Paula Rhodes, author

 I’m a retired home economist, wife, mother, grandmother, and creator of Saladinajar.com.
 I believe you don’t have to be a chef to find joy in creating homemade food worth sharing.
 Here you’ll find time-saving tips, troubleshooting advice, and confidence-inspiring recipes to make life in the kitchen more fun, appetizing, and satisfying.